 What to Do If Your Storm Insurance Claim is Denied

 There are often legitimate reasons why your claim for storm damage may be denied, but just as often, their reasoning is designed to take advantage of you.
 Insurance companies make money by collecting premiums and paying out as little as possible.
 They accomplish this by burying important stipulations in lengthy insurance contracts.

 If you receive a property insurance claim offer that you believe is less than you deserve, you don’t have to accept it.
 You have been paying into a policy that is supposed to cover damage to your home or business fully, and you deserve to get the full amount.

 But insurance claims are complicated under the best of circumstances, and you will probably be stressed, exhausted, and possibly mourning the loss of your home or family members when meeting with agents after a storm.
-That is why it is crucial to hire a Louisiana lawyer experienced in storm damage and well-versed in the ins and outs of Louisiana’s disaster insurance regulations.
+That is why it is crucial to hire an experienced Louisiana hurricane damage attorney who is well-versed in the ins and outs of Louisiana’s disaster insurance regulations.
 Having a professional attorney on your side will put the odds back in your favor while you focus on moving forward.

 The Louisiana law firm of Herman Herman & Katz has a team of lawyers experienced in disaster insurance law.
 We are available to help Louisiana homeowners and businesses recover the necessary insurance proceeds to rebuild and move on after a storm.
 For more information or a free case evaluation, contact us online or call us at 844-943-7627.